 The New Control center is more like any traditional window interface but retains all the functionality from the previous release. it’s probably easier to navigate now due to its more traditional presentation.

 You have plenty of customizations and menus all are aligned left side of the window.
 Account, Deepin ID, Display, Default Applications, Personalization, Network, Notification, Sound, Date and time, Power, Mouse, Keyboard & Gesture controls all are primary menus and under each menu, there are other options available.

 Deepin App Store:

 One-stop solution for all video, music, multimedia Apps, games, life service, office education, development, internet, finance tools, and utilities.

 The place where you find all the latest software for Deepin OS.
-Installing new software in a single click and also offers parallel downloading, resuming downloads, update notification, and cache cleaning.
+Installing new software in a single click also offers parallel downloading, resuming downloads, update notifications, and cache cleaning.

 Applications are represented by large, beautiful, and informative icons.
 For each application, there is a detailed description and a few screenshots, as well as user reviews and ratings.